Lenoxy/ai-example/README.md

 # Super Mario AI
-The project has not finished been yet.
+The project has not been finished ...yet.

 ## AI general categories